vinittippanawar/mini-ecommerce-aws-project/README.md

 Partition key: id (String)
 ```

-then go to products table and clicl on create items then
+then go to products table and click on create items then
 Insert sample items:

 ```json